photo of building columns

 Nursing Home Negligence in Washington D.C. | What to Know

 There are some common signs to look out for when it comes to nursing home abuse/negligence.
-Some of these signs include:
+Understanding the signs can help you protect your loved one

 • Malnutrition